Step 3: Choose Courses

 What if I already have college credits?

 It's important that you inform your orientation advisor of any courses you've taken that might count (or transfer) as college credit.
-Gather information about all college courses and tests you have taken and list them on your APW or TAPW.
-Your advisor will help you understand how this credit may fulfill degree requirements so that you can avoid duplicating coursework.
+Gather information about all college courses and tests you have taken and bring your documents with you.
+Your advisor will help you understand how this credit may fulfill degree requirements.

 Will I get credit for AP, IB, or SAT II test scores?